 There’s a unique element to this book.
 DiTerlizzi has placed 3D interactive illustrations throughout the book.
 It’s a map that lets you follow the sights and sounds of Eva Nine’s journey.
 You’ll need a webcam and Internet access but you can also experience noninteractive maps and a video at WondLa.com.
 Pretty cool stuff!

 12-year-old Eva Nine is raised by a robot living underground, but when her home is destroyed, she must flee and seeks to find others like her.
-It is possible that she’s the only human on planet Orbona? [chapter book, ages 10 and up]
+It is possible that she’s the only human on planet Orbona? [middle grade, ages 10 and up]

 Eager by Helen Fox